 Wherever possible the name and address of the local supplier/distributor has been given.
 In some cases, especially for an MSDS in a language that is used in several countries, several distributors may be identified (eg the French language MSDS is used in France, Belgium, Switzerland, and Canada).

-Where the facilities exist, a 24-hour emergency contact (e-mail or telephone) is provided.
+Where the facilities exist, a 24-hour emergency telephone number is provided.

 In an emergency (for example, if a chemical has been accidentally swallowed) you should go to your doctor or your local hospital.
 Make sure you take the bottle of photographic chemical with you to show the doctor the health and safety information on the label.
 Take the MSDS along as well, if you have one.
 The doctor should be able to obtain further toxicological details on the product concerned from a poison information centre; most countries now have a national poison information centre.